Delicious and Easy Skillet Lasagna Recipe

 - Experiment: Don't be afraid to try different things.
 For instance, the skillet I used for this recipe is rather large.
 Therefore, I doubled the ground beef to 2 pounds and increased the sausage to 1 pound.
 I then upped the pasta sauce to 1 1/4 jars, increased the cottage cheese to 18 ounces and added two eggs.

 - Explore your options: I firmly believe that when cooking, there are no hard and fast rules.
-If you wish you can add 1/2 green pepper, finely diced, along with 1 clove of minced garlic.
+If you wish, you can add 1/2 green pepper, finely diced, along with 1 clove of minced garlic.
 Toss in a dash of Italian seasoning or some red pepper flakes if you want to spice the dish up a bit.
 You may have noticed I didn't use any salt or pepper in this recipe.
-For me, I find that the salt in the pork sausage and cheeses is sufficient and if I'm sharing my meal with others, I prefer to let them do their own seasoning.
+For me, I find that the salt in the pork sausage and cheese is sufficient.
+If I'm sharing my meal with others, I prefer to let them do their own seasoning.

 When acting as the chef in your home, you can either be at the helm of a luxury cruiser, or you can be manning the oars of a rowboat.
 A baloney and cheese sandwich is a rowboat...
 I prefer the luxury cruiser.